Associate Professor of LawPhone: (410) 706-7372

 JD, Columbia Law School

 Professor Rana graduated from the University of California, Berkeley (with University and Departmental Honors), where she was a Regents’ Scholar (“the most prestigious scholarship awarded by the University of California, Berkeley, to entering undergraduates”).
-She then earned an M.Sc. from the London School of Economics (graduating with Distinction and a Mark of Distinction on her graduate thesis on Gender-Based Asylum Reform).
-She received her J.D. from Columbia Law School, where she was named a Harlan Fiske Stone Scholar and an AAUW Selected Professions Fellow, and served as Editor-in-Chief of the Columbia Journal of Gender & Law.
-She was also a judicial extern to the Hon.
+She then earned an M.Sc. from the London School of Economics (graduating with Distinction, First Class Honours, and a Mark of Distinction on her graduate thesis on Gender-Based Asylum Reform).
+She received her J.D. from Columbia Law School, where she was named a Harlan Fiske Stone Scholar and was selected as one of 39 AAUW Selected Professions Fellows from around the country.
+She also served as Editor-in-Chief of the Columbia Journal of Gender & Law, and was a judicial extern to the Hon.
 Jack B. Weinstein, U.S. District Court for the Eastern District of New York.

 Some of Professor Rana’s publications include: